hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 - CHME-UAE - the Clubhotel program for the UAE
 - OROVERDE - the entire OroVerde program
 - PCASIA - the entire PCASIA program
-- PCASIA-CH - the PCASIA program for China program
+- PCASIA-CHN - the PCASIA program for China program

 With this extreme flexibility on how we can conjure up programs, every scenario should be supported.
 Our customers can choose to monitor programs from a very high level i.e CH, monitor an individual country i.e. CHME-UAE or even individual hotel (discouraged).
-The HMC Engage platform will auto-adjust and self-refresh to accommodate the different programs and cater to theor specific requirement.
+The HMC Engage platform will auto-adjust and self-refresh to accommodate the different programs and cater to their specific requirement.
+This is an example of Clubhotel parent and child programs:

 ![Program Structure](https://mosaicapi.blob.core.windows.net/images/a4ddb9ab-0bfc-4b26-a6d4-ba092b94136c.png)